Looking for something different to do in Adelaide? How about this Torrens Island Quarantine Station tour?

 About the Torrens Island Quarantine Station Tour

-The tour fee not only includes the ninety minutes spend with a guide out at Torrens Island, but it also gives you entry to the SA Maritime Museum in Port Adelaide on the same day too.
-This is very good value, considering the tour is $30, and museum access along is $17.
+The tour fee not only includes the ninety minutes spent with a guide out at Torrens Island, but it also gives you entry to the SA Maritime Museum in Port Adelaide on the same day.

 The Torrens Island Quarantine Station Tour Experience